citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 This is set to false by default.

+### `setr sv_stateBagStrictMode [true|false]`

+A console variable, introduced in server version 12739, used to enable or disable client-side modification of state bags by the network owner of a replicated entity.

+- false (Default): The network owner can modify the state of entities they own and the player state.
+- true: Only the server can modify the state of networked entities and the player state.

+Client-side (non-replicated) entities are not affected by this variable.
+If a client-side script attempts to modify a state bag on a replicated entity in strict mode, the following error will be displayed in the client console `StateBags can't be modified from the client, because the StateBag strict mode is enabled.
+Disable it using setr sv_stateBagStrictMode false`.

 ### `load_server_icon [fileName.png]`

 A console command which loads a specified icon and sets it as the server icon.
 The icon needs to be a 96x96 PNG file.